Approximating Multiplicatively Weighted Voronoi Diagrams: Efficient Construction with Linear Size: Introduction

 \section{Introduction}

-The study of Voronoi Diagrams is of great interest in many scientific fields.
-In particular, planar variants with linear worst-case size are very well studied.
-If sites are unweighted points in the plane, Fortune's sweep-line algorithm yields the $\Theta(n)$ sized diagram in worst-case optimal $\O( n \log n)$ time.
-See the textbooks \cite[Chapter~7]{dutch-book} and \cite{voronoi-book} for an overview.
+Voronoi Diagrams are structures of fundamental importance for many scientific fields.
+In particular, planar variants with linear worst-case size are very well understood (e.g.~\cite{voronoi-book,dutch-book}).
+Though closely related to the Nearest-Neigbhor search problem, the \emph{explicit} subdivisions provided by Voronoi Diagrams are a central tool for various problems, including meshing in scientific computing, planning of facility locations, motion planning, or surface reconstruction.

-Given a set $\{ s_1,\ldots,s_n\}$ of $n$ sites, where each site $s_i \in \mathbb R^d$ has weight $w_i >0$, the weighted Euclidean distance from any point $p$ to $s_i$ is given by the formula $d_i(p)=\lVert p - s_i \rVert/w_i$.
-For a point $q \in \R^d$, a site $s_i$ that minimizes $d_i(q)$ is called the {\em weighted nearest-neighbor} of $q$.
-The minimum distance value is called the {\em closest weighted distance}.
-A Multiplicative Weighted Voronoi Diagram~(MWVD) is a subdivision of space that associates each cell to the site that is weighted nearest-neighbor for all points in that cell.
-The {\em Voronoi region} of a site is the union of all cells that are associated to the site.
-See also~\cite[Chapter~7.4.2]{voronoi-book}.

-Although all bisectors in an MWVD are either half-spaces ($w_i=w_j$) or Apollonian balls ($w_i \neq w_j$), the two main difficulties with MWVDs are that regions may well contain holes, and that the closest weighted distance does not obey the triangle inequality.
+Given a set of sites $\{s_1,\ldots,s_n\} \subset \R^d$, each having a positive weight $w_i > 0$, their Multiplicatively Weighted Voronoi Diagram~(MWVD) is the subdivision of $\R^d$ into cells that associates each cell to one site, i.e. the site~$s_i$ that minimizes $\lVert p - s_i\rVert_2/w_i$ for all points $p$ in the cell.
+Though all bisectors in an MWVD are either half-spaces ($w_i=w_j$) or Apollonian spheres ($w_i \neq w_j$), the two main difficulties with MWVDs are that Voronoi regions may contain holes, and that the multiplicative weights can violate the triangle inequality.